nhsengland/rap_intro_to_python/README.md

     - How to create a docx file
     - How to access an existing docx file
     - How to replace placeholder values with variables

+**Workshop 6: Unit Testing**

+Using pytest to automate testing on functions